vidjil/vidjil/doc/admin.md

   - (Command-line) You need to add the executable or preprocessing script to the path of vidjil to be callable.
 For this, give the correct path of it into the defs.py files.
-  - You need to modifiy the function "run<sub>preprocess</sub>" in the script "server/web2py/application/vidjil/models/task.py".
+  - You need to modifiy the function "run<sub>preprocess</sub>" in the script "server/py4web/apps/vidjil/tasks.py".
 This part allow to use specific shortcut (files names for example) into the command line constructed by the server when calling the preprocess
   - (Web) You need to add the preprocess to the list of available process into the vidjil server interface.
 To do this, you need an admin account.
-You will see the pre-process tab in the list of admin tabs.
+You will see the pre-process config tab in the list of admin tabs.

 Here is an example with a fictive paired-end merger: "mymerger".